Four Yanks Homers Too Much for Tribe to Overcome; Yankees 7, Indians 3

 New York quickly began cutting the lead in the bottom half of the inning when Tommy Henrich walked with one out and Yogi Berra singled to right field, allowing him to advance to third base.
 Henrich’s ability to take the extra base resulted in a run when DiMaggio flew to deep center field.
 New York trailed by one after an inning.

 Boudreau did his best to keep the Indians in the game as he tacked on another run in the top of the third inning.
-Doby led off the inning with a double down the left field line to start the frame.
-Allie Clark grounded out to second base, allowing Doby to advance to third, and Boudreau lofted a fly ball to left field so that he could gallop home, giving the Tribe a 3-1 lead.
+Doby led off the third inning down the left field line to start the frame.
+Allie Clark grounded out to second base, allowing Doby to advance to third and Boudreau lofted a fly ball to left field so that he could gallop home, giving the Tribe a 3-1 lead.
 It was Boudreau’s 60th RBI of the season and the last time a Tribesman would register this afternoon.

 Muncrief didn’t receive help from his defense to start the bottom of the third when Dale Mitchell muffed a fly ball in left field off the bat of Henrich to start the inning.
 Muncrief did little to help himself or his defense after the miscue, however.
 Berra grounded to first and Eddie Robinson was able to force out Henrich at second, but there would be no relay throw to first for a possible double play.
 DiMaggio made them pay quickly when he lofted his 20th home run into the left field seats, tying the game at three.
 It wasn’t tied long because Billy Johnson went back-to-back with DiMaggio.
 Johnson’s seventh homer made it 4-3, New York.
 It was a lead they would never relinquish.